jkoestner/folioflex/README.md

 python app.py
 ```

-### Budget Dashboard
+### Plaid Dashboard

-A separate dashboard can be run for budgeting.
+A separate dashboard can be run for transaction aggregation.
 This is a work in progress and
 will be updated as more functionality is added.

 The transactions are sourced from [Plaid](https://plaid.com/).
 To be able to use the dashboard